Why use a Cluster?

 Performing work on a remote computer is not very useful if we cannot get files to or from the cluster.
 There are several options for transferring data between computing resources using CLI and GUI utilities, a few of which we will cover.

-Download Files From the Internet
+Download Lesson Files From the Internet

 One of the most straightforward ways to download files is to use either curl